A brief history of the School of Communication

 The School of Communication traces its roots to the beginning of Buchtel College in 1870.
 The College offered courses in rhetoric, public speaking and elocution, which is the art of speaking clearly with correct enunciation.

 The first graduate of Buchtel College was Susie Chamberlain (1873), later Chamberlain Cole, who returned to Buchtel College as a teacher of reading and rhetoric.
 Students were required to complete speech training in order to demonstrate their ability to share their education with others.
 The University of Akron continues that tradition to this day.
 All UA students are required to take a general education speech course.

 The School of Communication existed under the name “Speech and Theater” throughout much of the 1900s.
-It became a separate Department of Mass Media-Communication in 1977 when it was separated from Theater, and Theater became a new department too.
+With Ruth B. Lewis serving as the first chair, it became the Department of Mass Media-Communication in 1977.
+Speech and Theater remained together as a department.